naryou/BIO373_HS2024/7-genome assembly.md

 # Quality assessment
 ## Quast
-source /usr/local/ngseq/etc/lmod_profile
+$ source /usr/local/ngseq/etc/lmod_profile
-module avail
+$ module avail
-module load QC/QUAST/5.2.0
+$ module load QC/QUAST/5.2.0

+$ mkdir quast

+$ nohup quast.py ./GENOME.fasta -o ./quast -t 2 -e &

 ## compare the quality of this file with the genome that is assembled using all of the redas